-A unique non-partisan collaboration joins Hawai`i, Alaska, Guam and Puerto Rico to seek a “slim exemption” from the Jones Act.
 Read the history of the Jones Act, AKA “The Merchant Marine Act of 1920” HERE

 OUR CO-FOUNDER RALPH NADER has been encouraging politically active citizens throughout America, regardless of political persuasion, to identify issues we can all agree on and collaborate to create positive change for the better.
 To do otherwise would only contribute to the ongoing counter-productive political lethargy we now find in many state and county governments and in Congress.